Your Ad Here

 .

-Almost all the trackage owned and operated by Brooklyn Ash Removal, was located in the dump at Corona.
+As far as is known, all the trackage owned and operated by Brooklyn Ash Removal, was located in the dump at Corona.

 While it is not confirmed, it is highly likely that these tracks within the dumps were semi-temporary, and would moved when a particular area of the dump had reached capacity or needed access.